alexandergall/bf-sde-nixpkgs/README.md

 verify the proper working of the SDE and the PTF system.
 The example programs can be exercises as follows.

-The `test` attribute is itself a set with the following attributes
+The `test` attribute is itself a set with one attribute per supported compiler target (currently `tofino`, `tofino2` and `tofino3`).
+Each target attribute set is composed of the following attributes

    * `programs`.
 A set of P4 packages, one for each example program
    * `cases`.
 A set of derivations, one for each example program.
 Each